He was staring at me.

 It was wintertime.
 A peanut seller boarded the train, and most of the passengers, I included, bought some.
-I was sitting in the single chair along the window.
-I have a habit of keeping my surroundings clean.
-So I transferred all the peanuts from the paper carry bag to the right pocket of my jacket and held the carry bag in my lap.
+I was sitting in the single chair along with the window.
+Now, here’s the thing: I try to keep my surroundings clean—as much as possible, so I transferred the peanuts from the carry bag to the right pocket of my jacket and kept the bag in my lap.

-I started munching the peanuts and throwing the peels the bag.
+I was munching and putting the peanut shells in the paper bag.
 Most of the boys in the compartment were amused watching me.
 They were staring at me as if I were an alien—a blue, ghostly figure with eyes larger than oranges.
 And I could understand why—because I was the only one not dropping the peanut-shells on the floor.

-I recall three boys sitting on the right-hand side berth getting confused by my ‘strange behaviour.’
-One of them was trying to figure out what was happening.
-But he couldn’t.
-And finally, asked me jokingly, “Brother, what would you do with those peels?”
+The boys sitting on the right-hand side berth were confused by my “strange behaviour.”
+One of them was desperate to figure out what was happening.
+But he couldn’t, and finally, asked me jokingly, ‘Brother, what would you do with those shells?’

-I replied, “Well, I’ll throw them where they belong—in the dustbin.”
+‘Well, I’ll throw them where they belong—in the dustbin,’ I replied.

-Now, my question to you is – Do you litter?
-And do you feel guilty about it sometimes?
-Do you?
-Don’t.
+Now, my question to you is—do you litter—do you feel guilty?

 Littering is Not Dangerous, Guilt Is